 This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.

-A DANGER
+▲ DANGER

-DANGER indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+DANGER indicates a hazardous situation, which will result in death, serious injury or equipment damage.